|

 Some of the most respected Peruvian, Bolivian, Chilean and North

-Our breeding program emphasizes correct conformation and
+Our breeding program emphasized correct conformation and

 reproductive soundness along with elegance and presence, friendly